Hypernova-II/Hypernova-Agency/README.md

 ## Versioning

-We use GiHub for versioning. see the [tags on this repository](https://github.com/Hypernova-II/Hypernova-Agency/tags).
+We use GitHub for versioning. see the [tags on this repository](https://github.com/Hypernova-II/Hypernova-Agency/tags).

 ## contributors